Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Derivation of the distributions

-Recasting ZIDM as ZANIDM under our finite mixture model framework enables a fuller characterisation of the distribution which highlights, in particular, that the PMF also incorporates degenerate components to capture $N$-inflation.
-Notably, these components in Equation \eqref{eq:zanidm_pmf__only_one_no_zero__mixture}, as well as the case where $(y_1=\ldots=y_d)=\mathbf{0}_d$ in Equation \eqref{eq:zanidm_pmf__all_zeros__mixture}, are identical to their ZANIM counterparts in Equations \eqref{eq:zanim_pmf__only_one_no_zero__mixture} and \eqref{eq:zanim_pmf__all_zeros__mixture}, respectively.
-However, the remaining component distributions differ from ZANIM in that Equation \eqref{eq:zanidm_pmf__no_zero__mixture} is a DM distribution and Equation \eqref{eq:zanidm_pmf__sets_of_zi_non_zi__mixture} represents DM distributions of reduced dimension, in contrast to the multinomial distribution in Equation \eqref{eq:zanim_pmf__no_zero__mixture} and sets of reduced multinomial distributions in Equation \eqref{eq:zanim_pmf__sets_of_zi_non_zi__mixture} under ZANIM.
-Similarly, the finite mixture stochastic representation for ZANIDM is obtained by appropriately replacing the multinomial distributions in Proposition \ref{prop:zanim_finite_mixture} with DM distributions. \begin{proposition} If $\mathbf{Y} \sim \operatorname{ZANIDM}_d\lbrack N, \bm{\alpha}, \bm{\zeta} \rbrack$, then $\mathbf{Y}$ has the stochastic representation: where $\bm{\alpha}_0^{\mathcal{K}}$ has empty entries in $\bm{\alpha}$ for all $j \in \mathcal{K}$. \begin{proof} Follows by identifying each mixture component in the PMF of ZANIDM. \end{proof} \end{proposition}
+Recasting ZIDM as ZANIDM under our finite mixture framework enables a fuller characterisation of the distribution which highlights, in particular, that the PMF also incorporates degenerate components.
+Notably, the $N$-inflation components in \eqref{eq:zanidm_pmf__only_one_no_zero__mixture}, as well as the case where $\mathbf{y}=\mathbf{0}_d$ in \eqref{eq:zanidm_pmf__all_zeros__mixture}, are identical to their ZANIM counterparts in \eqref{eq:zanim_pmf__only_one_no_zero__mixture} and \eqref{eq:zanim_pmf__all_zeros__mixture}, respectively.
+However, the remaining component distributions differ from the ZANIM distribution in \eqref{eq:zanidm_pmf__no_zero__mixture} is a DM distribution and \eqref{eq:zanidm_pmf__sets_of_zi_non_zi__mixture} represents DM distributions of reduced dimension, in contrast to the multinomial distribution in \eqref{eq:zanim_pmf__no_zero__mixture} and the sets of reduced multinomial distributions in \eqref{eq:zanim_pmf__sets_of_zi_non_zi__mixture} under the ZANIM distribution.
+Similarly, the finite mixture stochastic representation for ZANIDM is obtained by appropriately replacing the multinomial distributions in \autoref{prop:zanim_finite_mixture} with DM distributions. \begin{proposition} If $\mathbf{Y} \sim \operatorname{ZANIDM}_d\lbrack N, \bm{\alpha}, \bm{\zeta} \rbrack$, then $\mathbf{Y}$ has the stochastic representation: where $\bm{\alpha}_0^{\mathcal{K}}$ denotes a concentration parameter vector of reduced dimension which reflects the fact that entries of $\bm{\alpha}$ are irrelevant for all $j \in \mathcal{K}$. \begin{proof}[\textbf{\upshape Proof:}] Follows by identifying each mixture component in the ZANIDM PMF. \end{proof} \end{proposition}

-\begin{remark} Although ZANIM and ZANIDM have $2^d$ components, each distribution has only $2d$ parameters, since the component weights are functions of $\bm{\zeta}$ and the $\bm{\theta}$ and $\bm{\alpha}$ parameters fully determine the non-degenerate components under ZANIM and ZANIDM, respectively. \end{remark}
+\begin{remark} Although ZANIM and ZANIDM are finite mixture distributions with $2^d$ components, there are only $2d$ parameters in each case, since the component weights are functions of $\bm{\zeta}$ and their respective $\bm{\theta}$ and $\bm{\alpha}$ parameters fully determine the non-degenerate components. \end{remark}